 What is it?

-The Soil Quality Decree has been in effect since July 1, 2008.
-This decree sets out the requirements for the application of building materials, soil, and dredged material.
-Together with a number of Frisian municipalities in the region, Tytsjerksteradiel has drawn up a Soil Management Memorandum describing the procedures for dealing with the Soil Quality Decree.
+Since July 1, 2008, the Soil Quality Decree has been in effect.
+This contains the requirements for the application of building materials, soil and dredged material.
+Together with a number of Frisian municipalities in the region, Tytsjerksteradiel has drawn up a Soil Management Memorandum which describes the procedure for dealing with the Soil Quality Decree.

-On November 28, 2023, the Board of Mayor and Aldermen decided to extend the current Soil Management Memorandum until a new, updated soil policy has been established.
+On November 28, 2023, the Board of Mayor and Aldermen decided to extend the current Soil Management Memorandum until new updated soil policy is adopted.
 The validity of the current Soil Management Memorandum expires this year and needs to be updated.
-The reason for the extension is that the updating of the soil policy takes place during the transition period to the Environment Act, which requires extra time and coordination.
+The reason for extending is because the updating of the soil policy takes place during the transition period to the Environment Act, which requires additional time and coordination.

 How does it work?

 The participating municipalities make almost full use of the national generic policy framework when applying soil and dredged material.
-The generic policy framework assumes a standstill principle at the location level when applying soil and dredged material.
-Despite the fact that our municipality has relatively clean soil and relatively little soil displacement is carried out, area-specific policy has been chosen for road verges, cables and pipelines and dredged material.
+The generic policy framework is based on the standstill principle at site level when applying soil and dredged material.
+Despite the fact that in our municipality there is relatively clean soil and relatively little earthmoving is done, for road verges, cable and pipelines and dredged material we have chosen for area-specific policy.

-In order to facilitate the application of soil or dredged material within the region, the municipalities have drawn up a function map and soil quality maps.
+In order to facilitate the application of soil or dredged material within the region, a function map and soil quality maps have been prepared by the municipalities.
 The soil quality maps consist of:

 • an application map;